-- Statement of sickness completed by doctor or medical professional provides evidence of the medical condition and its expected duration. - An employee who takes leave under the Family and Medical Leave Act, other than leave for his or her own illness or disability, is not eligible for benefits under the Railroad Unemployment Insurance Act. - No sickness benefits are paid for any day on which employee receives pay, including: - railroad and nonrailroad wages; - salary; - pay for time lost;
+- Statement of sickness completed by doctor or medical professional provides evidence of the medical condition and its expected duration.

+- An employee who takes leave under the Family and Medical Leave Act, other than leave for his or her own illness or disability, is not eligible for benefits under the Railroad Unemployment Insurance Act.

+- No sickness benefits are paid for any day on which employee receives pay, including:

+- railroad and nonrailroad wages; scheduled vacation pay;

+- salary; holiday pay;

+- pay for time lost;

+military reservist pay;

 - pay while sick;\

+earnings from self-employment; or

 - dismissal allowances;

-- most wage guarantee payments;

-- scheduled vacation pay;

-- holiday pay;

-- military reservist pay;

-- earnings from self-employment; or

-- pay for work performed other than
+pay for work performed other than

+- most wage guaranty payments;

-- subsidiary remuneration.\\
+subsidiary remuneration.\\